Mak2006/spring-labs/GCP-Sprint-Guestbook-app/Part 5 - Cloud Pub Sub with Spring.md

 /* fire the message */
 outboundGateway.publishMessage(name + ": " + message);
 ```
-So we post a message now from the browser and can see the
+So we post a message now from the browser and can see the message in the channel.
+Here is a snanshot

-Out come
 ![enter image description here](https://i.imgur.com/uh8licH.png)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQzNjc5ODQ2LDE3MTcwMjQ5MTMsLTYzNT
-E2NjcyNSwxNzM0NDg5ODQ0XX0=
+eyJoaXN0b3J5IjpbMTU0NzU4NDQ0NywxNzE3MDI0OTEzLC02Mz
+UxNjY3MjUsMTczNDQ4OTg0NF19
 -->